dataform-co/dataform/content/docs/guides/configuration.md

 Dataform has a built-in run caching feature.
 Once enabled, Dataform only runs actions (datasets, assertions, or operations) that might update the data in the action's output.

-For example, if a dataset's SQL definition and dependency datasets are unchanged (since the previous run), re-creating that dataset will not update the actual data.
+For example, if a dataset's SQL definition and dependency datasets are unmodified (since the previous run), re-creating that dataset will not update the actual data.
 In this case, with run caching enabled, Dataform would not run the relevant action.

 <div className="bp3-callout bp3-icon-info-sign bp3-intent-warning" markdown="1">
   Run caching is currently only supported for <b>BigQuery</b> and <b>Snowflake</b> projects, and requires a <code>@dataform/core</code> version of at least <code>1.6.11</code>.